THE FIRST SIGNS OF PREGNANCY

 This type of heartburn is often referred to as acid reflux.
 I tend to get quite a lot of acid reflux when I’m pregnant.

-I have discovered that when I eat smaller portions of food more frequently rather than one big plate of food it helps to subside the feeling of acid reflux.
+I have discovered that when I eat smaller portions of food more frequently rather than one big plate of food it helps to subside the feeling of my food wanting to rise up.

 Another thing that can help is to not lie down straight after eating which can be really difficult when all you feel like doing is lying down and sleeping.